 RESULTS AND DISCUSSION

-The analysis of variancefor grain yield and related traits in sesame presented in table:1 indicated substantial genetic variation among diallel progenies i.e., parents, hybrids, and their reciprocals for key traits such as capsules per plant, plant height, seed yield, and oil content.
+The analysis of variancefor grain yield and related traits in sesame presented in Table:1 indicated substantial genetic variation among diallel progenies i.e., parents, hybrids, and their reciprocals for key traits such as capsules per plant, plant height, seed yield, and oil content.
 This shows the requirement for the estimation and further analysis of combining ability effects and variances for yield and its attributing traits in the experimental material.
 These findings highlight the presence of diversity among the parents and their cross combinations and underscore the potential for identifying superior genotypes.
-The significant differences among the parents and hybrids indicate possibility of heterosis for traits under consideration; whereas significant differences among crosses and its reciprocals indicate the presence of maternal effects and calls for estimation of reciprocal effects for the traits among the experimental material.Relatively low error variance confirms the experimental precision, ensuring that the observed variability in the material under study is largely genetic.Analysis of variance for combining ability indicated in table: 2 showed that variance for diallel progenies can be partitioned in to three components i.e., variance due to gca, variance due to sca and variance due to reciprocal effects.
+The significant differences among the parents and hybrids indicate possibility of heterosis for traits under consideration; whereas significant differences among crosses and its reciprocals indicate the presence of maternal effects and calls for estimation of reciprocal effects for the traits among the experimental material.Relatively low error variance confirms the experimental precision, ensuring that the observed variability in the material under study is largely genetic.Analysis of variance for combining ability indicated in Table: 2 showed that variance for diallel progenies can be partitioned in to three components i.e., variance due to gca, variance due to sca and variance due to reciprocal effects.
 These variances were found significant for all the quantitative traits indicating that both additive and non-additive variances are important in controlling the nine quantitative traits considered in the study.
 This further led to the computation of gca and sca effects for each parent and cross were estimated respectively for all the traits.

-The general combining ability (gca) effects for the studied traits are presented in Table 3.TTT-1 exhibited favorablegcaeffects for no of primary branches (0.64**), seeds/capsule (6.04**), seed yield per plant (4.02**), Seed weight/capsule (0.04**), test weight (0.32**) and oil content (2.5**).
+The general combining ability (gca) effects for the studied traits are presented in Table 3.TTT-1 exhibited favourable gca effects for no of primary branches (0.64**), seeds/capsule (6.04**), seed yield per plant (4.02**), Seed weight/capsule (0.04**), test weight (0.32**) and oil content (2.5**).
 Another parent TBS-6 recorded significant positive gca effects for number of capsules per plant (24.3**), seed yield per plant (4.03**), Seed weight/capsule (0.01**), test weight (0.42**) and oil content (1.6**).
 TBS-11 showed significant positive gca effects for seed yield per plant (2.15**), Seed weight/capsule (0.01**), test weight (0.55**) and oil content (0.87**).
 The above four parents among the six studied parents showed significant positive gca effects for yield and its attributing traits indicating the additive nature of gene action.
 The parent Lawkuti recorded significant positive gcaeffects for traits such as number of capsules per plant (24.98**), plant height (43.54**), seed per capsule (4.24**).
 In contrast, GT-10 and Longkong showed significant negative gcaeffects for important traits like seed yield, oil content, and number of capsules per plant.
 Results indicated that TTT-1, TBS-6 and TBS-11 have desirable gca effects for seed yield and oil content, suggesting their utility in developing high-yielding genotypes with improved seed quality.
 These genotypes can be promising parents that couldcontribute favorable alleles in sesame improvement programs targeting yield and quality traits.